You are here

 The plaintiff has the burden of proving each of the following by a preponderance of the evidence:

-If you find that each of the elements on which the plaintiff has the burden of proof has been proved, your verdict should be for the plaintiff.
+If you find that the plaintiff has proved all these elements, your verdict should be for the plaintiff.
 If, on the other hand, the plaintiff has failed to prove any of these elements, your verdict should be for the defendant.

 Comment